Welcome to the web-pages of the research unit for Integrated Mycobacterial Pathogenomics (PMI),|

 Our research in the Unit for Integrated Mycobacterial Pathogenomics is mainly focused on Mycobacterium tuberculosis.

-Several aspects of our research are based on the pioneering studies on mycobacterial genomics that have been undertaken
+Several aspects of our research are based on the pioneering studies on mycobacterial genomics that have previously been undertaken

 with the strong implication of the team members of PMI.